 I came to appreciate the various reasons why parents choose to educate their children outside of schools, what their hopes and expectations are and to understand how I might help home educated students to achieve their best.

-Although I am often asked to teach online or other distance learning courses, this is not something I would enjoy, I'm afraid.
+Although I am often asked to teach online or other distance learning courses, this is not something I offer at the moment.
 My groups thrive on the kind of interaction and immediate feedback which only a personal relationship can allow.
 There are many subtle benefits of small, in-person group membership which students, and their parents, enjoy and appreciate, not the least significant of which is immediate access to me before and after sessions, when they can ask me a question or have a quick chat.

 I teach the following subjects: